 - Protection of the health of fish and their populations

-SRC’s proposal to remediate the site, including the environmental impact statement, was approved by the Saskatchewan Minister of Environment on February 26, 2014, after a public review process in January and February.
+SRC’s proposal to remediate the site, including the environmental impact statement, was approved by the Saskatchewan Minister of Environment on February 26, 2014, after a public review process.

 Remediation began in June 2014.
 Over the summer, Nero Lake was treated with lime to reduce the acidity of the lake water and cause aluminum hydroxide to precipitate out of the water and settle to the lake bottom.
 This reduced negative impacts the Lorado Mill Site had on downstream Beaverlodge Lake.
 Monitoring in summer 2015 showed that the lake continues to be neutral and meets surface water standards for the protection of aquatic life.

 Construction work on an engineered sand and till tailings cover began in 2014 and continued in 2015.
 This cover will reduce radiation exposure risk and prevent run-off from flowing over the tailings surface and into Nero Lake.
 Several areas around the site contained mill infrastructure and associated industrial waste.
 This legacy debris was consolidated, compacted and covered with clean till to reduce risks to public safety and the environment.

 During the remediation work, potential impacts on the environment from the remediation activities were carefully controlled and monitored.